Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 Sensirion, the company that manufactures the SCD30 CO2 sensor in the [Seeed Studio Grove CO2 & Temperature & Humidity Sensor](https://www.seeedstudio.com/Grove-CO2-Temperature-Humidity-Sensor-SCD30-p-2911.html) makes it easy to port their drivers to different platforms, including Azure Sphere.

-It was just a matter of implementing the I2C init/read/write functions and a microsecond sleep function.
+It was a matter of implementing the I2C init/read/write functions and a microsecond sleep function.
 The CO2 monitor project includes the ported driver.
 You can view the driver here [sensirion_hw_i2c_implementation.c](src/embedded-scd/embedded-common/hw_i2c/sensirion_hw_i2c_implementation.c)

 #### Calibrating the SCD30 sensor